ccheng2-commits/Hello-world-2025-Gordon/README.md

 # Hello-world-2025-Gordon
 MyHelloWorld
-this is demo
-this is demo 2
+This is my homework repo